 Children: While I would agree that the children of 20 years ago should be advised against imbibing a beverage that tastes like it may second as the active ingredient in a can of Raid, I would argue that today’s obesity epidemic should qualify as an occasion to encourage, and not discourage, children to start mainlining anything that might compel them to get off of their doughy, self-entitled asses and venture out of doors.
 The point being that it’s exceptionally difficult to maintain motor control of your PlayStation or XBox controller when you have 100% of your daily intake of B3, 5, 6, and 12 vitamins coursing through your beleagured veins.
-That flush of synthetic vitamins is far more conducive to the sort of intense physical exertion associated with running from your worst fears that have recently become manifest in a hallucinatory army of animated Beanie Babies wielding pick axes made from the bones of vanquished Care Bears or doing endless cartwheels down the hallway of your apartment complex in order to dislodge the skittish termites that seem to have burrowed their way through the flesh of your upper respiratory system.
-Monster Energy should actually be made an integral part of Michelle Obama’s Let’s Move! campaign.
+That flush of synthetic vitamins is far more conducive to the sort of intense physical exertion associated with running from your worst fears that have recently become manifest in a hallucinatory army of animated Beanie Babies wielding pick axes made from the bones of vanquished Care Bears or doing endless cartwheels down the hallway of your apartment complex in order to dislodge the skittish termites that seem to have burrowed their way beneath the flesh of your upper respiratory system.

 People Sensitive to Caffeine: Let’s just get this out of the way: “people sensitive to caffeine” is code for pussies, and we don’t need to cater to them or worry about whether they have the intestinal fortitude to withstand the awesomeness that is Monster Energy Drink.